daburndev/100daysofcode/Day 12/README.md

 </ul>

 *Techinally There are two others: Symbol and BigInt<br>
-Type Javascript in console of CHrome browswer <br>
+Type Javascript in console of Chrome browswer <br>

 <h4>Numbers in Javascript </h4>
 <ul>